krpofficial/Paulsens-Freedom-Preserving-Five/README.md

 ## 🏛️ Constitutional Framework

-The Constitutional Handshake Protocol enables AI agents governed by the **Paulsens-Freedom-Preserving-Five** to establish trust and verify constitutional compliance in a decentralized network.
+The Constitutional Handshake Protocol enables AI agents governed by the **Universal Constitutional Laws for AI Freedom** to establish trust and verify constitutional compliance in a decentralized network.

 ### The Five Laws